teamniteo/niteoweb.ipn.core/README.rst

 Subpackages
 ===========

-You probably do not want to use this package on it's own, but rather use one of its sub-packages:
+You probably do not want to use this package on its own, but rather use one of its sub-packages:

  * `niteoweb.ipn.jvzoo <http://pypi.python.org/pypi/niteoweb.ipn.jvzoo>`_
- * `niteoweb.ipn.c2s <http://pypi.python.org/pypi/niteoweb.ipn.c2s>`_
+ * `niteoweb.ipn.c2s (WIP) <http://pypi.python.org/pypi/niteoweb.ipn.c2s>`_

 How it works
 ============